jeastham1993/event-driven-serverless-cdk/README.md

 ### Event History Service

-An audit service, to store all events relating to a given review.
+An audit service, to store all events to a DynamoDB table.

 ## Deployment